kychok98/fleet-maintenance-app/README.md

 # Fleet Maintenance Application

-This application is designed to handle vehicle maintenance management for Company A.
+This application is designed to handle fleet maintenance management for Company A.
 The project is built within a Dockerized environment.
 - Django Rest Framework (backend)
 - Vue 3 Typescript with Vite (frontend)